18F/18f.gsa.gov/_posts/2019-02-28-prerequisites-for-modular-contracting.md

 gated deployment to a cloud host, subsequent vendors can easily use that same pipeline with a few minutes of configuration work.

-**Components loosely coupled via APIs.** The old model was to design monolithic systems (often referred to as legacy systems) containing complex interactions, and attempt to coordinate work between vendors collaborating on it.
+## Components loosely coupled via APIs

+The old model was to design
+monolithic systems (often referred to as legacy systems) containing complex interactions, and attempt to coordinate work between vendors collaborating on it.
 Now we have vendors build a series of smaller,